cameronb123/FSND-capstone/README.md

 DELETE '/movies/${id}'
 - Deletes a specified movie using the id of the movie
 - Request Arguments: id - integer
-- Minimum permission required: Casting Director
+- Minimum permission required: Executive Producer
 - Returns: A success message and status, the id of the deleted movie, an object with the remaining movies, and the new total number of movies
 {
     'success': true,